 Treatment involves correction of the underlying disorder and correction of any biochemical abnormalities.
 Medical treatment options include anticholinesterases like neostigmine and antibiotics like erythromycin.

 Decompression with a rectal tube (endoscopic decompression) or careful colonoscopy may be effective.
-In severe cases, surgical or fluoroscopy-assisted caecostomy is necessary.
+In severe cases, surgical or fluoroscopy-assisted cecostomy is necessary.

-Caecal perforation: decompression is usually undertaken if the calibre is more than 9-12 cm.
+Cecal perforation: decompression is usually undertaken if the caliber is more than 9-12 cm.

 History and etymology

 It was initially described by H Ogilvie in 1948 1.

 - often history has a cause for the ileus, e.g. surgery

 - small bowel is also often dilated